schaueho/clojure-codekata/kata2-chop-binary-search/doc/intro.md

                    idx))
           -1))

-Figuring this one out actually took me the longest, I believe and was eased a little by reading chapter 4 of 'Joy of Clojure' in the end.
+Figuring this one out actually took me the longest and was eased a little by reading chapter 4 of 'Joy of Clojure' in the end.
 I learned quite a bit also about the lazy characteristics of some of the functions, in particular of `iterate`.